How to Remove Ticks From Dogs

 Now, when your grasp the tick, you may leave some of it behind.
 Yuck.
 We know.
 The CDC recommends using clean tweezers to try to extract the “mouth parts.”
 If you can’t do this easily, do not dig around in there.
 This can spread infection.
 Instead, just clean the area with rubbing alcohol or soap and water, and leave it alone.

 Even though you wore rubber gloves, it’s not a bad idea to wash up with hot water and soap.
-Now, it’s time to give your patient pet (or your pet patient?) a treat.
-And you deserve one too: pour yourself that tall glass of lemonade and relax!
+Now, it’s time to give your patient pet (or your pet patient?) a treat!

-Don’t fear warm weather: be prepared!
-Learn to identify ticks common to your area, know how to remove them, and stock up on rubbing alcohol (and lemonade).
+Don’t fear tick season, be prepared!
+Learn to identify ticks common to your area, know how to remove them, and stock up on rubbing alcohol.
 Summer only comes once a year: it’s too nice to stay inside.
 Go and enjoy the great outdoors with your pets – safely.

 So, that’s how to remove ticks from dogs without hurting them!
 Now you can get out there and enjoy the outdoor lifestyle without worrying!